Zenith Cable Modem: Provisioning

 The physical possession of a properly installed modem connected the subscriber to the network, and the use of this modem with a packet sniffer would enable full viewing of all transmitted and received packets from every user sharing that frequency translator.

 Removing a device for non-payment required physically retrieving the device and preventing the availability of used or stolen modems.
 Modems could not be disabled remotely.

-Quality perceptions and reality
+Quality and reception

-While not directly competing against an existing product—residential ISDN penetration was sub 0.1%, the technology had severe growing pains:
+While not directly competing against an existing product, residential ISDN penetration was sub 0.1%, the technology had severe growing pains:

 The team identified 19 Independent causes of two errors—CT-9 and CT-16, "A communications failure has occurred".